seoulai/seoulai.github.io/hackathon.md

 env = gym.make("Market")
 env.participate(your_id, mode)

-# IF you call reset in TEST, your cash and balance will be updated to 100,000,000 KRW and 0.0 respectively.
+# IF you call reset in TEST mode, your cash and balance will be updated to 100,000,000 KRW and 0.0 respectively.
 obs = env.reset()
 ...
 ```